leifbr/partnerlabs/docs/class7/modules/module5.rst

 -  Create a second parameter named **password**, and then click **Create**.

--  Scroll to the right to view all the parameter options.
+-  Now you can scroll to the right to view all the parameter options.

 -  For the **username** parameter select the **Obfuscation** checkbox.